Everything! And as we’re back in full swing, with kids returning to school and Congress returning to Washington DC…

 We #ProtectFamilies

 Last month, the Department of Homeland Security (DHS) released changes to their “public charge” policy, which would penalize immigrant families who seek available public assistance in meeting their basic nutrition, health care, and housing needs.
-Even the threat of the rule has had on families seeking needed support, but if implemented on October 15, 2019 and not delayed by litigation, the policy would have devastating effects on the health and well-being of millions of children.
+Even the threat of the rule has had chilling effects on families seeking needed support, but if implemented on October 15, 2019 and not delayed by litigation, the policy would have devastating effects on the health and well-being of millions of children.

 What can you do to join us in standing up for children and families?